gradosevic/ag-custom-admin/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 1.2.6.4 =
+Bug fixes.
+Removing plugin's option on uninstall, not on deactivation.

 = 1.2.6.3 =
 Fixed several bugs: Admin bar issues, not saving settings after import, changing Howdy text in other languages, colorizer ON/OFF option in settings export.